nmistry096/CloudFS-PHP/doc/source/index.rst

 - :php:meth:`Move File <Item::move_to>`

   You can move a file to a new location in the file system.
-If the destination conflicts with the moving file you can either RENAME, OVERWRITE, REUSE or FAIL the operation.
+If the destination conflicts with the moving file you can either RENAME, OVERWRITE or FAIL the operation.

       ::